EyesMcKinney/CrockysCohorts/docs/DesignDoc.md

 - Admin can manage the inventory of the e-store

 ### Roadmap of Enhancements
-> _Provide a list of top-level features in the order you plan to consider them._
 1. Customer can browse products
 2. Customer can search products
 3. Admin can manage the inventory of the e-store